clintval/sample-sheet/README.md

 <h3 align="center">Tutorial</h3>

-A sample sheet can be read from S3, HDFS, WebHDFS, HTTP as wel as local (compressed or not).
-To demo the library let's use a generic sample sheet at an HTTPS endpoint.

-If you have cloned this repository, the file can be found in the following relative location: [`sample-sheet/tests/resources/paired-end-single-index.csv`](tests/resources/paired-end-single-index.csv).
+A test sample sheet at an HTTPS endpoint will be used to demonstrate the library.
+The test file can also be found in the relative location: [`sample-sheet/tests/resources/paired-end-single-index.csv`](tests/resources/paired-end-single-index.csv).

+The following URIs types are supported for reading sample sheets.

+- S3
+- HDFS
+- WebHDFS
+- HTTP

 ```python
 from sample_sheet import SampleSheet